mltdll/coordinate/README.md

 A simple app to help coordinate the work of employees in your company.

 The project is deployed on render; [check it out](https://coordinate.onrender.com/).
 To access the website, use these credentials:

+*Note that the hosting can be slow to respond initially*

 ```
 login: test.subject
 password: Lqlc3iUnfS2uf-K9olBi6g